 Please advise your students not to bring any nut products into the Canada Life School Program sites for the safety of those sensitive or allergic to nuts.

 If you and your students are looking for free activities to do or need directions to your activities, please visit the Info Centre, located near the heated bathrooms.
 Our helpful staff are more than happy to assist you!

 Have you lost or found something?
-Items may be dropped off or claimed at the Info Centre with our staff during the Great-West Life School Program hours.
+Items may be dropped off or claimed at the Info Centre with our staff during the Canada Life School Program hours.
 Unfortunately, we cannot guarantee that your lost item(s) will be found.
 During the festivities themselves, you may claim lost items at Voyageur Park or call 204.233.ALLÔ (2556) to locate items.
 Lost and found items are kept for a month following the Festival du Voyageur at our offices located at 233 Provencher Blvd.